 Jean-Claude Hauc

-If, when writing his Memoirs, Casanova made it his duty to conceal the names of his various mistresses, it is certainly not an insult to them today to seek to rescue them from anonymity.
-Thus, for a long time now, the Casanovists have managed to thwart the various stratagems devised by the galantuomo to protect the reputation of the women he loved.
+While Casanova made a point of concealing the names of his various mistresses in his Memoirs, it is certainly not an insult to them today to seek to bring them out of anonymity.
+For a long time now, Casanova scholars have managed to unravel the various stratagems devised by the gallant to protect the reputations of the women he loved.
 For some, however, the mystery surrounding them has proven more difficult to unravel.
-Proof of this is this woman from Montpellier whom Casanova met in London in 1763; who became his mistress in Dresden three years later; and whom he finally met again in Montpellier in 1769.
-"One of the prettiest women in all of France," he wrote in his book.
-Strangely, it took until our time for the beauty to finally recover her identity.
-It is her quest for her that constitutes the subject of this little book.
-Release: February 1, 2025 Order Press Release
+Take, for example, the woman from Montpellier whom Casanova met in London in 1763; who became his mistress in Dresden three years later; and whom he finally met again in Montpellier in 1769.
+"One of the most beautiful women in all of France," he wrote in his book.
+Strangely, it took until our time for this beauty to finally regain her identity.
+The search for her identity is the subject of this short book.
+Publication date: February 1, 2025 Order Press release

-Sometimes a teacher and one of his particularly captivating students develop a kind of impulsive intricacy that brings to both a kind of well-being that can border on rapture.
-This short novel takes on the task of depicting one of those delicate complicity that requires secrecy and absolute discretion, otherwise it will be thrown into the mire that the nauseating times in which we live continually secrete.
-The author also strives to account for the malevolence of certain mothers who are intent on sacrificing the happiness of their tender offspring; as if they intended to glorify their vocation as a "black widow," a creature quick to inflict death.
-Published: May 1, 2024 Order Press release
+Sometimes, a particularly captivating, almost instinctual, entanglement develops between a teacher and one of their students, bringing to both a kind of well-being that can border on rapture.
+This short novel sets out to depict one of these delicate complicities, requiring secrecy and absolute discretion lest it be plunged into the mire continuously secreted by the nauseating era in which we live.
+The author also strives to convey the malevolence of certain mothers, dedicated to sacrificing the happiness of their tender offspring, as if they were glorifying their vocation as "black widows," creatures quick to inflict death.
+Publication date: May 1, 2024.
+Order now.
+Press release.